boseji/BookOfGists/ubuntu-ssh-secure-201711.md

 https://packages.ubuntu.com/search?keywords=ssh&searchon=names&suite=all&section=all

-You can look at the individual distrubtions in the [link](https://packages.ubuntu.com/search?keywords=ssh&searchon=names&suite=all&section=all) above.
+You can look at the individual distributions in the [link](https://packages.ubuntu.com/search?keywords=ssh&searchon=names&suite=all&section=all) above.

 Typically there are few important ones to note:

- 1. `openssh-client` = This gives all the importat features needed in linux to connect to other SSH servers and generate keys .etc.
+ 1. `openssh-client` = This gives all the important features needed in Linux to connect to other SSH servers and generate keys .etc.
  2. `openssh-server` = A.K.A **`SSHD`** The famous SSH server for Linux.
-This enables your linux box to become a server and provide ssh terminal connection features from windows.
+This enables your Linux box to become a server and provide ssh terminal connection features from windows.

 With these two installed its most likely that your **SSH Server** is already running.